pknelson01/startup/README.md

 [My Notes](notes.md)

 PennyWise is a personal budget generator.
 Input all Income and Assets as well as your Expenses and Debt and it will display all this information for you in a clean and aesthetic way.
 It will show you how much money you have left over after all expenses are paid.
+It will allow you to configure the fields in both Assets and Expenses and add limits to the field so that when you enter your current expenses it will show you where you are over and under budget.
+Once all the necessary information is inserted, it will generate a monthly budget starting with the current month and going 12-months into the future (considering adding a payoff calculator for the debts.)

 ## 🚀 Specification Deliverable